 The juvenile justice group works with Voices, the statewide Juvenile Justice Alliance, and friendly state legislators to promote the well-being of youth involved with the Connecticut juvenile and criminal justice systems.
-Last year, the group advocated on Voices’ behalf in support of and against a number of bills relevant to juvenile justice.
-Notably, in the wake of the United States Supreme Court’s decision in Roper v.
-Simmons, the group conducted extensive research and testified in favor of a bill that would have raised to 18 the jurisdictional age for youth in the Connecticut juvenile justice system.
+In the wake of the United States Supreme Court’s decisions in Miller v.
+Alabama and Jackson v.
+Hobbs, the group is conducting extensive research and testimony in favor of a bill that would substantially revise sentencing policies for youth in the Connecticut juvenile justice system.

 Tax and budget

 The tax and budget group works to make Connecticut's tax system fair and responsive to the needs of Connecticut's children.
-The group played an important role in restoring Connecticut's estate tax.
-Currently, the group is researching and developing proposals for the next legislative session, as well as evaluating the tax cuts proposed by business and/or the executive branch.
+The group played an important role in restoring Connecticut's estate tax and in making our income tax more progressive.
+Currently, the group is researching and developing proposals for the next legislative session, involving property tax reforms and incentive for inter-municipal cooperation on regional problems.